 How big is the Silver Economy?

-Innovation, inclusion, and digitalization
+Innovation, inclusion and digitalization

-The Silver Economy represents an incredible market opportunity for software developers by meeting a myriad of services and needs and providing technology that is relevant, accessible, and specifically designed for seniors.
+The Silver Economy represents an incredible market opportunity for software developers by meeting a myriad of services and needs , and providing technology that is relevant, accessible, and specifically designed for seniors.

-Innovative solutions, assistive technologies, and digital services tailored to the needs and preferences of older people have massive potential to improve their quality of life.
+Innovative solutions, assistive technologies, and digital services tailored to the needs and preferences of older people, have massive potential to improve their quality of life.

-They can help support independent living, facilitating opportunities for people to connect with their families, their community, the healthcare system, and community resources, and manage medication.
+They can help support independent living, facilitating opportunities for people to connect with their families, their community, the healthcare system, community resources, and manage medication.

 Where are we now?

-In many cases, the early stages of the pandemic have served as a bridge to digitization for seniors.
-For many seniors, the main barrier to connecting with digital products or services may be fear or difficulty in understanding their usability; more and more are taking their first steps into the digital world.
+In many cases, the early stages of the pandemic have served as a bridge to digitization for many seniors.
+For many seniors, the main barrier to connecting with digital products or services may be fear or difficulty in understanding their usability, more and more are taking their first steps into the digital world.